Rise to Success: Career Highlights of Blake Griffin

 In September 2022, Blake Griffin signed with the Boston Celtics.

-On September 30, 2022, Blake Griffin signed a 1-year deal with the Boston Celtics for the veteran's minimum salary and chose jersey number 91 in honor of Dennis Rodman.
+On September 30, 2022, Blake Griffin signed a 1-year deal with the Boston Celtics for the veteran's minimum salary and chose No. 91 in honor of Dennis Rodman.

-In 2025, Blake Griffin, Andrew Luck, and Megan Rapinoe voiced themselves in The Simpsons's "Full Heart, Empty Pool", as a trio of retired athletes competing in Homer Simpson's "noodleball" tournament.
+In 2025, Blake Griffin, along with Andrew Luck and Megan Rapinoe, voiced themselves in The Simpsons's "Full Heart, Empty Pool" episode, participating in Homer Simpson's "noodleball" tournament.

 Loading Video...

-Starting with the 2025–26 season, Blake Griffin became a panelist on NBA on Prime Video's studio coverage, along with Taylor Rooks, Dirk Nowitzki, Steve Nash and Udonis Haslem.
+Starting with the 2025–26 season, Blake Griffin is a panelist on NBA on Prime Video's studio coverage, along with host, Taylor Rooks, Dirk Nowitzki, Steve Nash and Udonis Haslem.